Balancing Optimality and Diversity: Human-Centered Decision Making through Generative Curation: Proof of Proposition

 As required. \item We can treat the optimization problem in Equation \eqref{eq:reformulation_lb} as an optimization problem with a regularization term and $\sigma$ is the regularization constant.
 As $\sigma \to \infty$, the second term in the objective function dominates and in particular, the optimization problem converges to the following optimization problem:

-The fact that the sequence of optimal solution also converges to the optimal solution of Equation~\eqref{eq:limiting} follows from standard analysis of regularization problems (see e.g. Proposition 4.1 in \cite{peyre2019computational}) and the fact that $\pi^*$ is unique.
+The fact that the sequence of optimal solution also converges to the optimal solution of Equation~\eqref{eq:limiting} follows from standard analysis of regularization problems (see \eg, Proposition 4.1 in \cite{peyre2019computational}) and the fact that $\pi^*$ is unique.

 To solve the problem in Equation~\eqref{eq:limiting}, we first note that the optimization problem is equivalent to the following problem:

 We would now proceed to solve this problem with variational calculus.
 Specifically, define the functional: